ADITHYA-P-15/Adithya-Projects/README.md

 # WeatherPredictionModel

 A machine learning project that leverages a **Random Forest Classifier** to predict weather conditions.
-This model is trained on historical weather.xlsx data and makes predictions on unseen test data to provide reliable weather forecasts.
+This model is trained on historical weather data and makes predictions on unseen test data to provide reliable weather forecasts.

 ---